 This project began with the goal of developing the theories of depth and Cohen--Macaulay rings.
-As the concepts of regular element and regular sequence were already formalized, this goal was within reach given the current library \mathlib{} \cite{mathlib}.
+As the concepts of regular element and regular sequence were already formalized, this goal was within reach using the current library \mathlib{} \cite{mathlib}.
 The effort was not only of mathematical interest, but also a test of the newly developed homological algebra in \mathlib{} via its application to commutative algebra.
-As our focus shifted toward combination with homological algebra, we set Hilbert's Syzygy theorem and the Auslander--Buchsbaum--Serre criterion as targets.
-However, the $\Tor$ functor was still largely missing from \mathlib{}, and development of the Koszul complex was also incomplete, so the most well-known proof failed on both fronts.
+As we shifted our focus toward combining it with homological algebra, we set Hilbert's Syzygy theorem and the Auslander--Buchsbaum--Serre criterion as our main targets.
+However, at the time of this work, the $\Tor$ functor was still largely missing from \mathlib{}, and the development of the Koszul complex was also incomplete, so the most well-known proof could not be used in the formalization.
 The turning point was finding an approach to the global dimension of a regular local ring by proving that a maximal Cohen--Macaulay module over a regular local ring is free; then the target became attainable.
-Finally, by observing a proof of the Ferrand--Vasconcelos theorem (see \cite[Theorem 2.2.8]{CM_ring}) showing that induction on dimension can still be performed when focusing only on the unique maximal ideal, we completed the full Auslander--Buchsbaum--Serre criterion.
-The value of this work is not only in the final theorems: throughout the process we enriched basic constructions in commutative algebra and homological algebra and tested their design and lemmas directly in subsequent developments, making them more user-friendly.
-We also plan to upstream most of our work into \mathlib{} in the future.
+Later, inspired by the proof of the Ferrand--Vasconcelos theorem in \cite[Theorem 2.2.8]{CM_ring}, we realized that induction on span rank (minimal number of generators) could still be carried out by focusing only on the unique maximal ideal.
+This allowed us to complete the full Auslander--Buchsbaum--Serre criterion.
+The value of this work lies not only in the final theorems: throughout the process, we formalized more basic constructions in commutative and homological algebra (for example, the definitions of projective dimension and $\depth$), tested these definitions in later developments, and improved their interfaces to make them easier to use.
+However, some of these additional interfaces are not included in this paper due to space limitations.
+Currently part of subsection ~\ref{subsec:projdim} and all of subsections ~\ref{subsec:ass}, ~\ref{subsec:supportDim}, ~\ref{subsec:flat} are already in \mathlib{}.
+We plan to upstream most of our work into \mathlib{} in the future.